kaleanushka123/Webapp/README.md

 # Simple Web Application

-This is a simple web application using [Python Flask](http://flask.pocoo.org/) and [MySQL](https://www.mysql.com/) database.
+This is a simple web application using [Python Flask](http://flask.pocoo.org/) .
-This is used in the demonstration of the development of Ansible Playbooks.

   Below are the steps required to get this working on a base linux system.